 71. Iris, aka Mind of a Hitchhiker, will still be hitchhiking here in 2017!

 Now read about 5 Misconceptions about Travel in South America by Kate from Her Travel Therapy.
 She’ll take away your final worries and off you go to book your ticket!

 The author hasn’t visited all these places and tips herself (yet), mind you: she’s hitchhiking all this for crying out loud.
 If she had visited all these places, she’d be broke AF and couldn’t continue her trip.
 Like in all places on earth, there’s rampant sexism in South America and racism, too.
-The colonial history can be a painful topic to some people, so be sensitive about these issues.
+Their colonial history can be a painful topic to some people, so be sensitive about these issues.
 The non-lethal Zika virus is making rounds in some Latin American countries.
-People get robbed in South America as well like in any other place.
+People get robbed in South America as well as in any other place.
 Watch your stuff, take care of your health, apply sun cream regularly (there’s a freaking ozone hole), apply common sense and/or trust your gut feeling.
 Bad shit happens everywhere.